-The organization’s grassroots work has primarily been through local chapters, although the organization is deepening its legislative district organizing as well as its chapter work.
+The organization’s grassroots work is primarily done through local chapters and we are deepening our legislative district organizing.
 VICPP is well respected and well known statewide as the largest faith-based economic and social justice organization.

 VICPP has regularly supported efforts to raise the minimum wage, although without much success in Virginia.
 The organization has done some advocacy on worker rights, but with the hiring of Kim Bobo as the organization’s new director in 2016, a leading national expert on wage theft, the organization has dramatically strengthened its capacity to work on worker issues.
-Board and chapter leaders, at their 2016 retreat, decided to make wage theft and wage justice one of the organization’s top priorities.
-Since that decision, VICPP has convened a statewide Wage Theft Taskforce – composed of leaders from worker centers, labor, employee-side law firms, academia and other worker advocates – to help guide the work and build the base of interest and support for stopping and deterring wage theft around the state
+Since then, VICPP has convened a statewide Wage Theft Taskforce – composed of leaders from worker centers, labor, employee-side law firms, academia and other worker advocates – to help guide the work and build the base of interest and support for stopping and deterring wage theft around the state

 During the last two General Assembly sessions, we’ve had several successes.
-VICPP helped:
+VICPP helped to:

-opposed and helped stop some of the worst of the anti-immigrant bills.
+- oppose and stop some of the worst of the anti-immigrant bills.
 There were quite a few anti-immigrant and anti-refugee bills.
 VICPP was a vocal presence against these bills and in favor of making Virginia a more welcoming place.

-get the state’s felony threshold for theft raised for the first time since 1980.
+- raise the state’s felony threshold for theft for the first time since 1980.